Greek Yogurt on Keto: Is It Keto-Friendly At All?

 Although cow’s milk is the most common choice today, yogurt can also be made from goat’s or sheep’s milk.

-In addition, vegan options exist made from almond milk, coconut milk, or cashew milk.
+In addition, vegan options exist made from almond, coconut, or cashew milk.

 The bacteria used to make yogurt are known as yogurt cultures.
 They convert the lactose in milk into lactic acid.

-In the process, it is the lactic acid that gives yogurt its characteristic tart taste and soft, creamy texture.
+In the process, the lactic acid gives yogurt its characteristic tart taste and soft, creamy texture.

-Unlike regular yogurt, Greek yogurt must go through more processing steps before it is ready.
+Unlike regular yogurt, Greek yogurt must undergo more processing before it is ready.

-After the yogurt has finished fermenting, it is placed in a fine mesh cloth and strained for several hours.
+After fermenting the yogurt, it is placed in a fine mesh cloth and strained for several hours.

-The liquid that results is called whey.
-The longer you let it strain, the thicker the resulting Greek yogurt will be.
+The liquid that results are called whey.
+The longer you let it strain, the thicker the resulting Greek yogurt.

-In the end, Greek yogurt still has the flavor you would expect from regular yogurt.
+Ultimately, Greek yogurt still has the flavor you expect from regular yogurt.
 Nonetheless, the texture is much thicker.

 Greek Yogurt on Keto